pingcap/docs-cn/dev/reference/tools/data-migration/cluster-operations.md

 > **Note:**
 >
-> Try to avoid restarting DM-worker during the process of synchronizing sharding DDL statements.
+> Try to avoid restarting DM-worker during the process of replicating sharding DDL statements.

 To restart the DM-worker component, you can use either of the following two approaches: